Savitribai: The woman who started girls' school 171 years ago

 Scholarships meant for students from marginalised classes do not reach them, Hole said.
 In 2015, Pune University was renamed as `Savitribai Phule Pune University', she noted.
 "But the work of Savitribai's memorial is not gaining momentum yet.
 Reasons such as unavailability of land are being given.
 I want a common memorial for Jyotirao and Savitribai at the varsity and for that the government should allot at least five acres of land," she said.

-"The condition of Bhidewada, where Savitribai started the first school for girls, is deplorable," she said, adding it should be conserved as a monument..
+"The condition of Bhidewada, where Savitribai started the first school for girls, is deplorable," she said, adding it should be conserved as a monument.
+Various programs were organised to mark Savitribai's birth anniversary at her birthplace too.

+Several Marathi actors, artists and writers attended the celebration.
+Hari Narke, writer and Head of the Mahatma Phule Chair at Savitribai Phule Pune University, said over 10,000 people visited Naigaon on Friday, and 70 per cent of them were women.

+Savitribai's work was about gender equality, creation of knowledge and innovation, he said.
+As teacher, she produced illustrious students, Narke added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)